thinkverse/puny/README.md

 ### Comparing equality with eq

-You can use the `eq` function to strictly compare if two values are equal.
+You can use the `eq` function to check if two values are **strictly** equal.
 The first argument is your expected value.
 The second is your actual value.
 But they are interchangable and just a suggestion.
 The return value is a `bool` result of the comparison check.

 > Can be used is in conjunction with `ok` for a more descriptive equality check.